Cloudxtreme/ridingbytes2.com/src/content/services/development.md

 We offer complete support in the planning of the architecture and the development of any [Flask](http://flask.pocoo.org) based solution.

-## ExtJS

-Desktop application?
-Mobile/Phone application?
-Both?
-[ExtJS](https://www.sencha.com/products/extjs) provides a solution for all devices.
-[ExtJS](https://www.sencha.com/products/extjs) is a sophisticated JavaScript framework with the capability to build enterprise applications, which handles thousands of data records with great performance.

-We provide the full service, starting from the planning phase up to development and hosting.
-Powered by [Electron](https://github.com/atom/electron), it is even possible to run dedicated applications on MacOS, Linux and Windows.

 ## Hugo